Aditisoni99/Breast-cancer-Prediction-/README.md

 **The project explores every stage, including data preprocessing, feature selection, model training, evaluation, and insights into performance metrics.**

 # Dataset Description
-The dataset contains 569 records of breast tumor diagnostics with 32 features.
+The dataset contains 569 records of breast tumor diagnostics with 33 features.
 Each record is labeled as:

-M (Malignant): Cancerous Tumors.
+M (Malignant): Cancerous Tumors that spread to other parts of the body

-B (Benign): Non-cancerous Tumors.
+B (Benign): Cancerous Tumors that are self-limiting and comparatively less harmful.

 Key Features: